Quantum control of entangled photon-pair generation in electron-atom collisions driven by laser-synthesized free-electron wave packets

+Light-driven control of entangled photon-pair states produced by parametric down-conversion is a current topic of active research with major impact in photonic quantum information sciences~\cite{lu2007demonstration,zhou2013calculating,kwiat1995new,guo2017parametric}.
+Control of spontaneous fluorescence (intensity) emission has been reported in single~\cite{paspalakis1998phase,quang1997coherent,ghafoor2000amplitude,sun2009amplitude} and parametric-down photon emission~\cite{jeronimo2009control} using coherent and chirped light sources and by exploiting the twist phase of a Gaussian beam with partial transverse spatial coherence~\cite{hutter2020boosting}.
+Here, we exploit the use of synthesized electron matter waves to control the correlated angular distribution of entangled photon pairs emission in electron-atom collisions.

-\paragraph{Theoretical model.---} The atom-photon field inter\-action is treated at the level of the Weisskopf-Wigner theory for spontaneous emission~\cite{weisskopf1997berechnung}.
-De-excitation of atom~\textit{B} occurring during and after collision with the incident electron wave packet yields the photon field in an excited multimode state.
+\paragraph*{Theoretical model.---} The atom-photon field inter\-action is treated at the level of the Weisskopf-Wigner theory for spontaneous emission~\cite{weisskopf1997berechnung}.
+De-excitation of the target atom~\textit{B} occurring during and after collision with the incident electron wave packet yields the photon field in an excited multi\-mode state.
 The basis,